Caesars Palace hostage-taker named as fugitive Matthew Mannix

 The suspect in Tuesday’s standoff at Caesars Palace has been identified as 35-year-old fugitive Matthew Mannix, according to Las Vegas Metropolitan Police Department.

-A probable cause affidavit obtained by The Independent revealed that Mr Mannix was experiencing “drug-induced” schizophrenia when he allegedly held a 26-year-old woman hostage inside a room on the 21st floor of the famed hotel.
-The incident began after employees informed authorities of a domestic dispute around 9.30 PDT in room 2128.
+A probable cause affidavit obtained by The Independent revealed that Mr Mannix was experiencing “drug-induced” schizophrenia when he allegedly held a 26-year-old woman hostage inside a room on the 21st floor of the resort.
+Hotel security first informed authorities of a domestic dispute in room 2128 around 9.30 PDT.

-Mr Mannix was arrested nearly five hours later after allegedly claiming that he “had a magazine full of rounds” and “would pull the trigger” — no firearms were recovered from the scene.
+Mr Mannix was arrested nearly five hours later after allegedly claiming that he “had a magazine full of rounds” and “would pull the trigger” — no mention of firearms recovered from the scene was made in official records.
 He was charged with kidnapping in the first degree, coercion with force, destroying property, resisting arrest without a firearm and disregard for the safety of a person.

-The victim told law enforcement that she was afraid to leave the room because Mr Mannix had a knife and at some point, she thought he would throw her out of the broken window.
+Following Mr Mannix’s arrest, the victim told law enforcement that she was afraid to leave the room because her alleged captor had a knife and she also thought he would throw her out of the room’s broken window.
 According to the incident report, Mr Mannix and the victim previously knew each other and had been experiencing a “transient lifestyle” on the Las Vegas strip and binging on narcotics for several days.

-As crisis negotiators spoke with Mr Mannix, he allegedly spoke over the woman and threatened to “cut her tongue out of her mouth” so she wouldn’t talk to lawe enforcement.
-The victim also had cuts and bruises on her legs, some of which could have possibly been caused by a beating, police said.
+As crisis negotiators talked with Mr Mannix, he allegedly spoke over the woman and threatened to “cut her tongue out of her mouth” so she wouldn’t engage with law enforcement at the scene.
+After she was rescued, police noted that the victim had cuts and bruises on her legs, some of which could have been caused by a beating,

 Employees at Caesars Palace first tried to check on the guests after receiving several complaints of noise coming out of room 2128, which they believed to be a domestic dispute.

-When security approached the room, they reportedly found a man believed to be Mr Mannix barricaded inside and threatening to “shoot someone” if anyone went inside.
+When security approached the room, they reportedly found a man believed to be Mr Mannix barricaded inside and threatening to “shoot someone” if police tried to breach the room.
 The threats continued and at some point, a female also yelled that the man “had a knife.”

 Las Vegas Police, a SWAT team and medical responders arrived at the scene to handle the hostage situation.
 Mr Mannix reportedly refused to let the 26-year-old woman out of the room and continued to open and close the door while allegedly threatening to “pull the trigger.”

+The woman eventually attempted to reach the door, but Mr Mannix then allegedly dragged her to the bed “as he body slammed her ... and began to have intercourse with her.”

 Mr Mannix is also accused of throwing large objects out of the window of his hotel room, sending guests on the pool deck running for cover.
-Bystander video showed broken glass and debris littering various decks at the Caesars as guests in their bathsuits ran for safety.
+Bystander video showed broken glass and debris littering various decks at the Caesars as guests ran for safety.

 An investigator noted that the pool deck was left littered with furniture and glass and the property damage inside the room was “some of the most severe I have seen in my 18 years as a detective.”
+The damage caused is estimated to be upwards of $50,000.

 Mr Mannix was finally taken into custody at 2.40pm PDT.
 He reportedly told investigators during questioning that the victim was her “girlfriend and he loved her” and that “he would pay for everything that he damaged.”